-Changes in Atmospheric Pressure.
-People who experience changes in atmospheric pressure, such as while flying, climbing to high altitudes, or scuba diving, risk sinus blockage and therefore face an increased risk of developing sinusitis.
-(Swimming also increases the risk for sinusitis.)
+People who experience changes in atmospheric pressure, such as while flying, may face an increased risk of developing sinusitis.

 Bacterial sinusitis is nearly always harmless (although uncomfortable and sometimes even very painful).
 If an episode becomes severe, antibiotics generally eliminate further problems.
 In rare cases, however, bacterial sinusitis can cause very serious infections.

-Brain Infection.
 The most dangerous complication of sinusitis, particularly frontal and sphenoid sinusitis, is the spread of infection by anaerobic bacteria to the brain, either through the bones or blood vessels.
 Abscesses, meningitis, and other life-threatening conditions may result.
-In such cases, the patient may experience mild personality changes, headache, altered consciousness, visual problems, and, finally, seizures, coma, and death.
+In such cases, the person may experience mild personality changes, headache, altered consciousness, visual problems, and, finally, seizures, coma, and death.

-Blood clots are another danger, although rare, from ethmoid or frontal sinusitis.
+Blood clots (called cavernous sinus thrombosis) are another rare but potentially serious complication from sphenoid sinusitis.
 If a blood clot forms in the sinus area around the front and top of the face, symptoms are similar to infection of the eye socket.
 In addition, the pupil may be fixed and dilated.
 Although symptoms usually begin on one side of the head, the process usually spreads to both sides.

 Increased Asthma Severity

-Many people with moderate-to-severe asthma also suffer from sinusitis and allergic rhinitis.
-The relationship between sinusitis and asthma is not clear but it appears that sinusitis can predispose people to more severe asthma attacks.
-Evidence suggests that treating one condition can have a beneficial impact on the other. .
+Many people with moderate-to-severe asthma also have sinusitis and allergic rhinitis.
+The relationship between sinusitis and asthma is not clear, but sinusitis appears to predispose people to more severe asthma attacks.
+Evidence suggests that treating one condition can have a beneficial impact on the other.

 Effect on Quality of Life

-Pain, fatigue, and other symptoms of chronic sinusitis can have significant effects on the quality of life.
-This condition can cause emotional distress, impair normal activity, and reduce attendance at work or school.
-According to the American Academy of Allergy, Asthma, and Immunology, the average patient with sinusitis misses about 4 work days a year, and sinusitis is one of the top 10 medical conditions that most adversely affect American employers.
+Pain, fatigue, and other symptoms of chronic sinusitis can have significant effects on quality of life.
+This condition can result in emotional distress, impaired normal activity, and reduced attendance at work or school.
+According to the American Academy of Allergy, Asthma, and Immunology, the average person with sinusitis misses about 4 work days a year, and sinusitis is one of the top 10 medical conditions that most adversely affect employers.

 General Symptoms of Acute Sinusitis

-Sinus symptoms are very common during a cold or the flu, but in most cases they are due to the effects of the infecting virus and resolve when the infection does.
+Sinus symptoms are very common during a cold or the flu.
+In most cases, they are due to the effects of the infecting virus and resolve when the infection does.
 General symptoms of acute sinusitis (both viral and bacterial) include:

 Acute Bacterial Sinusitis Symptoms

-It is important to differentiate between inflamed sinuses associated with cold or flu virus and sinusitis caused by bacteria but it can be difficult to do so.
-In general, with viral sinusitis symptoms usually last 7 - 10 days and then improve.
+It is important to differentiate between inflamed sinuses associated with cold or flu virus and sinusitis caused by bacteria, but it can be difficult to do so.
+In general, with viral sinusitis, symptoms usually last 7 to 10 days and then improve.
 Acute bacterial sinusitis, in contrast to viral sinusitis, usually takes one of the following three paths:

 If symptoms suggest acute bacterial sinusitis, antibiotic treatment is warranted.
-Bacterial sinusitis is not as common as viral sinusitis, but bacteria are responsible for most of the serious cases of sinusitis.
+Bacterial sinusitis is not as common as viral sinusitis, but bacteria are responsible for most serious cases of sinusitis.

-In children, the most common signs and symptoms of bacterial sinusitis are cough, nasal discharge, and fever.
-Bad breath is also a common symptom in young children.
-Headache and facial pain are rare.
+In children, the most common signs and symptoms of acute bacterial sinusitis are daytime cough (which may worsen at night), nasal discharge, and fever.
+Bad breath, fatigue, headache, and decreased appetite are also common symptoms in young children, but they do not necessarily indicate sinusitis.

 Chronic Sinusitis Symptoms